Aarshs/Survivalinstinct/README.md

 python main.py
 ```

-## Contributing
+## Feedback
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Feedback is welcome.
+If there are any problems or bugs please provide feedback.